Writer: Grant Morrison

 Page 10 – Panel 4: Stewart is about to find out what a 1011 code refers to.

 Page 11 – Panels 1-3: As the Black Racer looks on, Turpin decides to leave the scene, despite his background with the Metropolis Special Crimes Unit.
-The apparently homeless man in Panel 3 may just be a throwaway detail but I wouldn’t put it past Morrison to instill his presence with some meaning.
+The apparently homeless man in Panel 3 may just be a throwaway detail but I wouldn’t put it past Morrison to instil his presence with some meaning.

 Page 11 – Panel 4: Stewart’s ring refers to Lantern Jordan 2814.1, his fellow Green Lantern, Hal Jordan.